Cuttings: February

 feeling my age.

-And before the wise ones appeared,
+And before the wise ones disappeared;

 Thousands of years of Coyote Tales.